Three reasons to audit your current job costing system

 Have you ever been given a report at the end of the month only to discover that a project is sinking and you didn’t know?
 But by then the damage has been done.
 Whereas if you’d been notified as soon as it started to wobble, you might have been able to get it back on track.
-The MD of environmental consultancy REC puts it like this:
+The MD of an environmental consultancy puts it like this:

 “We used to get data only after the event and so at our March board meeting for example we would still be discussing our January figures”.

 And can you drill down with your current system?
 It’s all very well being given project summaries showing the overall stats, but what is exactly happening to each project to explain where it’s at?
 You need to dig below the surface and follow the threads of the timelines.
 Who did what?
 What resources were switched to other projects?
 What’s the current project cost?
 What client approvals were given?
 How do a project’s current numbers compare with the project budget?
 What communications have been made to the client?
 What alerts have been received?